The table of the nations

 the time of Abraham (Gen 20) and Isaac (Gen 26).
 Often today it is assumed that the

-Philistines appeared in the 13th cent BC, and are the people Egyptian literature calls the Sea
+Philistines appeared in the 13th century BC, and are the people Egyptian literature calls the Sea

 People, from Crete.
 Their origin is more likely to have been northern Egypt, from where they